 Campbell led Tiffin to a perfect 14-0 conference record and a 39-15 overall mark during the 2004 AMC North Championship season.

 The Dragons earned conference runner-up honors in 2003 with a 33-20 overall mark and a 16-4 league record.
 They won their first league title in 2002 after posting a 25-3 conference record and a 31-17 overall mark.

 After four seasons as an assistant coach, Campbell took over the Tiffin program in 2001 and posted a 27-19 overall record.

-He also serves as a national rater for softball for the NFCA Division II Top 25 poll and is a member of the NFCA Division II Head Coaches Committee.
+He served as a national rater for softball for the NFCA Division II Top 25 poll and was a member of the NFCA Division II Head Coaches Committee.

 Campbell played for the Tiffin football team from 1990-94 on the offensive line, helping to lead the Dragons to their first-ever National Tournament appearance.

 He also served as an assistant football coach from 1997-2000 and was an assistant coach at Newark High School.